sylvain441/natural-time-app/src/README.md

 Natural time is a local time.
 The "midday" (i.e 180° Sun) is really the middle of the day at your specific location.
 Artificial time uses artificial timezones following artificial zigzaging economic borders.

 Natural time relates on the longitude system to display the time correctly.
-Imagin that you travel 1° longitude to the west, you will have to move the time needle 1° backward to get the local time of your destination.
+Imagin that you travel 1° longitude to the west, you will have to move the time hand 1° backward to get the local time of your destination.

 If you are lost in the middle of nowhere, you can always calibrate your clock with this method : when the sun reaches its highest point in the sky (or crosses the south/north line) set it up at 180°.